 LISTEN | Court rules matric results can be published in the media

-The high court dismissed the IR's application to stop publication of matric results in the media
+The high court dismissed the Information Regulator's application to stop publication of matric results in the media

 Image: Randell Roskruge